2023-24 Earth Grant Students

 Woman with black shirt and blue jewelry smiling

-Tasha LaBahe (she/her) is a Navajo woman and a senior studying American Indian Studies.
+Tasha LaBahe (she/her) participated as a Navajo woman and a senior studying American Indian Studies.
 Her experiences growing up in a hogan on a small reservation in Northern Arizona have informed her current work and passions surrounding community care and service for Native communities, Native youth, and the environment.
 Tasha’s classes in Indigenous governance and American Indian studies combined with her experience working for Corazon Latino, a nonprofit focused on environmental conservation and community outreach, have built her skills in research, organizing, and leadership.
-Through Earth Grant, Tasha will be bringing this expertise to her internships with ReNew Earth Running, a non-profit organization that helps fund environmental protection and healing efforts led by Tribal Nations and other Indigenous organizations, as well as Sierra Club Borderlands, which works to restore and protect the borderlands that have been damaged by failed border policies by advocating for real solutions that address the root causes of complex border problems.
+Through Earth Grant, Tasha brought this expertise to her internships with ReNew Earth Running, a non-profit organization that helps fund environmental protection and healing efforts led by Tribal Nations and other Indigenous organizations, as well as Sierra Club Borderlands, which works to restore and protect the borderlands that have been damaged by failed border policies by advocating for real solutions that address the root causes of complex border problems.

 Image